3 Stocks Insiders Are Selling

 Below is a look at a few recent notable insider sales.
 For more, check out Benzinga's insider transactions platform.

-The Trade: Morningstar, Inc. (NASDAQ: MORN) Executive Chairman Joseph D Mansueto disposed a total of 8,760 shares at an average price of $252.83.
+The Trade: AutoNation, Inc. (NYSE: AN) Executive Vice President, General Counsel and Corporate Secretary C. Coleman Edmunds disposed a total of 3794 shares at an average price of $116.50.
+The insider received $442,001.00 as a result of selling their shares.

-What's Happening: Morningstar is all set to release quarterly earnings on July 28, 2021.
-The company's shares rose around 1% over the past five days.
+What’s Happening: AutoNation recently reported better-than-expected Q2 results and announced a $1 billion buyback program.

-What Morningstar Does: Morningstar is a provider of independent investment research to financial advisers, asset managers, and investors.
+What AutoNation Does: AutoNation is the largest automotive dealer in the United States, with 2020 revenue of $20.4 billion and about 230 dealerships.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.